v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

     NAME                ID                  NAME   SIGNATURE           TYPENAME                      INSTANCE   HOSTNAME o001d1b280049b146   o001d1b280049b146          s001d1b280049a4d4   vineyard::RecordBatchStream   0          kind-worker2

-From the above output, we can see that the localobjects produced by the first workload is a stream type.
-Next, we deploy the second workload with the assembly mechanism.
-The following is the yaml file of the `assembly workload2`_:
+From the output above, it is evident that the localobjects generated by the first workload are of the stream type.
+Next, we will deploy the second workload utilizing the assembly mechanism.
+The following YAML file represents the `assembly workload2`_:

 .. code:: bash